purvalpatel/MLOPS-tools/k8sgpt.md

 dpkg -i k8sgpt_amd64.deb
 ```

-> Kubernetes sends the cluster diagnostics to OpenAI APIs. but it is paid so we can use local inference server ollama.
+> Kubernetes can sends the cluster diagnostics to OpenAI API's, but it is paid so we can use Local LLM.

 > Install `k8sgpt` on cluster or on local machine but make sure that cluster should be accessible via `kubectl` command.

-### Setup ollama if not exists.
+### Setup Local LLM if not exists.

 #### Pull model in ollama if not available:
 ```